LeoVarnet/psychoac-manuel-fr/_sources/systeme_auditif/Oreille_interne.md

 Georg von Békésy (1899 –1972)

+odern-day treatment 4 of passive cochlear mechanics can be found in Fletcher (1992).
+A convenient analogue treatment giving a simple one-dimensional model is to take voltage to represent pressure and current to represent acoustic volume flow.
+Simplifying as much as possible, inductances represent the mechanical inertance, due to mass, of the fluid in the upper and lower galleries, which the stapes pressure encounters when the oval window pushes in and out; the capacitances represent the compliance of the basilar membrane, which tends to deflect in reaction to the pressure in the fluid moving along the galleries

 However, through almost the entire length of the cochlea runs a structure known as the basilar membrane, which subdivides the fluid-filled spaces inside the cochlea into upper compartments (the scala vestibuli and scala media) and lower compartments